 What happens once I fulfill my obligation to inform the IDHR Office?

 IDHR staff will email the impacted individual and invite them to meet and discuss the resources and reporting options available to them.
 Options can include informal measures (academic accommodations, housing change, no-contact orders, etc.), or formal complaint and investigation options, including reporting to the police or pursuing a formal complaint process.
 The individual has no obligation to meet with IDHR, or to pursue any action.
 However, IDHR staff will assess the report for safety threats, and the Institute will take action when necessary to ensure campus safety.
 Individuals may decide to meet with IDHR staff at any point in the future, even if they initially decline to do so.
 Individuals whose alleged conduct gives rise to a formal MIT internal investigation will receive prompt written notice with details of the allegation(s), and will have the opportunity to present information on their own behalf.

 What should I do as an employee if a co-worker or student complains to me that he/she is being sexually harassed?

 First and foremost, listen without judgment, offer support and connect the individual with resources such as Violence Prevention and Response.
-If you are not a manager or supervisor, you do not have a duty to inform IDHR.
+If you are not a manager or supervisor, you are not required to inform IDHR.
 We hope you will still encourage community members to contact IDHR to learn more about the full range of options available to them, including informal remedies and formal investigations.
-If you are a manager or supervisor, you have a duty to inform IDHR of what you have learned, so IDHR staff can reach out to the impacted individual and provide them with up-to-date resources and reporting options.
+If you are a manager or supervisor, you are required to inform IDHR of what you have learned, so IDHR staff can reach out to the impacted individual and provide them with up-to-date resources and reporting options.

 What should I do as an employee if I witnessed sexual harassment on campus or in my department?